michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

-    One valid translation for ‘food’ in German is `Lebensmittel`: almost three times as long.
+    One translation for ‘food’ in German is `Lebensmittel`: almost three times as long.
 The Irish for ‘please’ is `le do thoil`, three words instead of one.
 In Czech, ‘bus stop’ is `zastávka autobusu`, the same number of words but over twice as many characters.

-    Differences like these can break horizontally arranged UIs like menus and tables.
+    Differences like these can break horizontally arranged UIs such as menus and tabs.

   </details>